rancher/webhook/docs.md

 #### Rules Without Verbs

-Rules without verbs are not permitted.
-The `rules` included in a RoleTemplate are of the same type as the rules used by standard Kubernetes RBAC types (such as `Roles` from `rbac.authorization.k8s.io/v1`).
+Rules without verbs, resources, or apigroups are not permitted.
+The `rules` and `externalRules` included in a RoleTemplate are of the same type as the rules used by standard Kubernetes RBAC types (such as `Roles` from `rbac.authorization.k8s.io/v1`).
 Because of this, they inherit the same restrictions as these types, including this one.

 #### Escalation Prevention

 Users can only change RoleTemplates with rights less than or equal to those they currently possess.
 This prevents privilege escalation.
+Users can't create external RoleTemplates (or update existing RoleTemplates) with `ExternalRules` without having the `escalate` verb on that RoleTemplate.

 #### Context Validation